-Lucidcafé explores the American experiment at 250 — its architects, its ideas, and the responsibilities it places on each generation.
+Lucidcafé explores the American experiment at 250 — its architects, its ideas, and the responsibility it places on each generation.

 1776–2026: America at 250

 Two hundred fifty years ago, a bold experiment in self-government began with the Declaration of Independence and took shape through the United States Constitution.
-Grounded in principles of liberty, the rule of law, and human dignity, the American experiment has always been a work in progress—reliant on the judgment and responsibility of each generation.
+Grounded in principles of liberty, the rule of law, and human dignity, the American experiment has always been a work in progress—reliant on the participation and sound judgment of each generation.

-In the months ahead, Lucidcafé will mark the 250th anniversary of the Declaration of Independence with a weekly series exploring the ideas, individuals, and compromises that shaped America’s founding.
+Lucidcafé celebrates the 250th anniversary of the Declaration of Independence with a series exploring the ideas, individuals, and compromises that shaped America’s founding.
 Topics include Ben Franklin’s practical citizenship, Thomas Paine’s voice of independence, Sam Adams’ organization of resistance, Jefferson’s argument for liberty, John Adams’ law and discipline, Washington’s steady leadership, Madison’s design of government, and Hamilton’s nation-building.
-We will also examine the documents that turned those ideas into a functioning republic.
+We also examine the documents that turned those ideas into a functioning republic.

 The painting featured above is Declaration of Independence by John Trumbull, 1818.
 The painting portrays the Committee of Five presenting the draft Declaration to Congress.
 The original hangs in the U.S. Capitol Rotunda in Washington, D.C.
 Credit: Public Domain.